Learning-with-the-bois/Udacity-ML-for-Trading/Lecture notes.md

 To fill the missing data, can use .fillna(), use method ‘ffill’ for forward fill and 'dfill for backwards.

-* Quiz1.5.1: Used methods ffill and bfill in that order to complete the data and set inplace to True so that the values are replaced.
+* Quiz 1.5.1: Used methods ffill and bfill in that order to complete the data and set inplace to True so that the values are replaced.

 <sub>Date: March 10, 2023.
 Time spent: 0.5 hours.
 Total: 6.5 hours</sub>